ripytide/pacdef/CONTRIBUTING.md

 # Contributing

-Thank you for considering to contribute to `pacdef`.
+Thank you for considering to contribute to `metapac`.
 The recommended workflow is
 this:

 1. Open a github issue, mention that you would like to fix the issue in a PR.